Maize lethal necrosis disease: Etiology

 MLND is caused by simultaneous infection with two viruses, maize chlorotic mottle virus (MCMoV) of the Tombusviridae family and any of several viruses from the Potyviridae group: the Potyviruses maize dwarf mosaic virus (MDMV), sugarcane mosaic virus (SCMV), Johnsongrass mosaic virus (JGMV), or the Tritimovirus wheat streak mosaic virus (WSMV).
 JGMV is found to be a contributor - and the other viruses are briefly reviewed and bibliography provided - by Stewart et al. 2017.

 Transmission

 Spread of the disease is driven by expansion in the range of maize chlorotic mottle virus, which is thought to be transmitted by species of thrips including maize thrips (Frankliniella williamsi) and possibly western flower thrips (Frankliniella occidentalis).
-The potyviruses involved in MLND are transmitted by several species of aphids and, in the case of wheat streak mosaic virus, wheat curl mite.
+The potyviruses involved in MLND are transmitted by several species of aphids and, in the case of the wheat streak mosaic virus, wheat curl mite.
 MLN is associated with the presence of maize thrips and the growth of several crops of maize annually.